tolinachali/hcmv_genome/README.md

 To calculate GDR_value I tried to figure out clinical samples and lab_strain samples from the 405 hcmv GenBank data

-After that I selected 5 clinical samples and 5 lab strain samples to save time rather than  all all of th samples
+After that I selected 5 clinical samples and 5 lab strain samples to save time rather than  all of the samples

-Next Extract a fasta file which is important for sequence alignment using  python script and do a multiple sequence alignment I have added a python code used to extract the fasta file
+To the next,  extract a fasta file which is important for sequence alignment using  python script and do a multiple sequence alignment.

+I have added a python code used to extract the fasta file

 using MAFFT software which have speed than clustalo